tjorne/cph-1st-w38/README.md

 ## Task 3 - Objects:
-    3.a Create a new sketch and save it by the name "Datamatik".
+    3.a Create a new file and save it by the name "Datamatik".
-    3.b Create a new tab called "Teacher" and another one called "Student"
+    3.b Create a new file called "Teacher" and another one called "Student".
+Save both files with the extension .java, and in the same folder as Datamatik.java

-    3.c in the Student tab, define the class "Student" and add 4 fields: "name", "age", "isFemale", "datamatikerTeam" using appropriate data types for each.
+    3.c in the Student class, declare the class "Student" and add 4 fields: "name", "age", "isFemale", "datamatikerTeam" using appropriate data types for each.
-    3.d in the Student tab, add a Constructor that takes in 4 parameters with the names "tmpName", "tmpAge", "tmpIsFemale", "tmpDatamatikerTeam" with the same data types used in 3.c
+    3.d in the Student class, add a constructor that takes in 4 parameters with the names "tmpName", "tmpAge", "tmpIsFemale", "tmpDatamatikerTeam" with the same data types used in 3.c
-    3.e populate the fields created in 3.c with the parameters of the constructor added in 3.d
+    3.e populate the fields created in 3.c with the parameters of the constructor added in 3.d (you may use shaddowing with the keyword this)

-    3.f in the Teacher tab, define the class "Teacher" and add 3 fields: "name", "age", "isFemale", using appropriate data types for each.
+    3.f in the Teacher class, declare the class "Teacher" and add 3 fields: "name", "age", "isFemale", using appropriate data types for each.
-    3.g in the Teacher tab, add a Constructor that takes in 3 parameters with the names "tmpName", "tmpAge", "tmpIsFemale" with the same datatypes used in 3.f
+    3.g in the Teacher class, add a constructor that takes in 3 parameters with the names "tmpName", "tmpAge", "tmpIsFemale" with the same datatypes used in 3.f
     3.h populate the fields created in 3.f with the parameters of the constructor added in 3.g

-    3.i Returning to the Datamatik tab add a setup() function and in this function, create a new object of the type Teacher and give it the name, age and gender of your teacher.
+    3.i Returning to the Datamatik class add a main() function and in this function, create a new object/instance of the type Teacher and give it the name, age and gender of your teacher.
-    3.j Also in the setup() function of Datamatik, create two new objects of the type Student.
+    3.j Also in the main() function of Datamatik, create two new objects/instances of the type Student.
 The first one, with your own name, age and gender.
-The second one with the name, age and gender of the student sitting next to you.
+The second one with the name, age and gender of a student in your study group.

-    3.k in the setup() function print the name of the teacher 3.l in the setup() function print the names of both students and which teams they are from.
+    3.k in the main() function print the name of the teacher 3.l in the main() function print the names of both students and which teams they are from.
+Do this witout writing any toString() methods

 ## Task 4 (Arrays):
     For all exercises in Task 4, you are allowed to complete them with arrays of a fixed size.
 But do consider how the functions you write in 4.b, 4.c, 4.d,  4.e would work, if the array received as a parameter would not have a fixed length.
     4.a create arrays of the following type and assign it at least 3 different values:
         - Integer array
         - String array